How Much Does a Tax Attorney Cost?

 When You Should Hire a Tax Attorney

 You should contact a tax attorney if you're overwhelmed with unfiled tax returns, unpaid taxes, or IRS collection actions.
 Tax attorneys can help you deal with liens and levies, negotiate with the IRS, and apply for tax relief programs.
-They have extensive expertise with tax laws and IRS programs.
-However, you can also hire other tax professionals such as Certified Public Accountants (CPA) and enrolled agents (EA) to help with these issues.
+They have extensive expertise with tax laws, IRS programs, penalties, and interest relief, and resolving tax problems that occur when you fail to file or fall behind on tax bills.
+However, you can also hire other tax professionals, such as Certified Public Accountants (CPAs) and enrolled agents (EA) to help with these issues.

 You will likely need a tax attorney if the IRS investigates you for tax crimes.
 They can also offer you attorney-client privilege, which you don't get with other tax professionals.
-Check out this post to learn more about when to hire a tax attorney
+This level of confidentiality is especially valuable if you are dealing with complex tax matters, allegations of fraud, questions about what happens if you don’t file taxes, or situations where a legal defense may be necessary.

 Tax Attorney Cost Based on Service

-How much does a tax attorney charge?
-Well, the IRS program you apply for will affect how much the tax attorney costs.
+How much tax attorneys charge often depends on which IRS program you need, how complicated your tax matter is, the amount of penalties and interest involved, and how severe your tax problems have become.
 Here is an overview of the average tax attorney fees for different types of IRS services.

 Keep in mind, however, that these prices are average.
 They may be higher or lower, depending on your situation.